-Reporting Accidents, Criminal Activities or Medical Emergencies inal incident or medical emergency.
+Reporting Accidents, Criminal Activities or Medical Emergencies

+It is important that you contact COM PD immediately at 409-933-8599 in the event of a motor vehicle accident, criminal incident or medical emergency.
 This is the COM emergency number and is staffed 24 hours a day, seven days a week.
 It can be dialed from any phone on campus.
 When you dial 599, be prepared to give the following information to the dispatcher as calmly as possible: